Tr Command in Linux with Examples

 L while the

-l character in the set in lowercase.
+l character in the SET is lowercase.

 --squeeze-repeats) option replaces a sequence of repeated occurrences with the character set in the last SET.
-In the following example

-tr will remove repeated space characters:
+tr removes the repeated space characters:

 echo "GNU \ Linux" | tr -s ' '